TecBrix

 • Orchestration of cloud-native or in-house infrastructures.
 It includes routing, distributing network traffic, firewalls, etc.

-• Optimization of infrastructure or application by scaling cloud resources like processing power and storage as per the varying requirements at each project stage.
+• Optimization of infrastructure or applications by scaling cloud resources.
+It’s like processing power and storage as per the varying requirements at each project stage.

 • Continuous Integration & Continuous Deployment (CI/CD) for efficient, effective, and seamless workflows.